kuhn-ruess/cmdbsyncer-docs/docs/index.md

     * Import and Inventorize Mysql Database Tables

 * Mssql/ FreeDTS/ ODBC
-    * Import and Inventorize all kinds of ODBC based Database Connectsion
+    * Import and Inventorize all kinds of ODBC based Database Connections